-So two weeks since, here’s the real dish about French beauty:
+Here’s the real dish about French beauty.

 Skin Care is Queen

-They’re are no more Starbucks in Seattle than pharmacies in Paris.
+There are no more Starbucks in Seattle than pharmacies in Paris.
 Signs stick out from above front doors down every other block.
 Their universal flashing green crosses initially gave me the impression Paris was full of pot shops, rather than cosmetic junkies.

 And these certainly aren’t one stop shops like Walgreens’ or Rite Aid.
 They’re hole-in-the-walls stacked deep with lotions, creams, cleansers, hair products, and fragrances.
 Basic necessities take a significant backseat.
 I personally struggled to find toothpaste.
 As for makeup, no more than a few brands and shelves.

 My partner and I picked up a few saving-grace products while there: